 Are you looking for ways to accelerate the development process and reduce costs?
-Shifting testing to the left should be on your radar.
+Shifting testing to the left (pulling testing earlier into your development cycle) should be on your radar.
 Automated testing is a practice that helps accelerate your flow of value to the market, and if you haven't started building automated testing yet, you should start ASAP!

 Shift-left testing is a practice of testing earlier in the development lifecycle, allowing teams to catch bugs before they become costly and time-consuming issues.